 That’s a good description for the SanDisk Ultra Fit USB 3.1 Flash Drive, which is about the size of a thumbnail and almost disappears when plugged in, save for a small lip that helps you remove it easily.
 But thanks to SanDisk’s fast flash storage, it can still handle a nifty 130MB/sec read and write.
 Not bad at all for a little guy.

-Another hard disk option here, and this time the unique feature is that the LaCie Rugged USB-C's orange rubber casing makes it extremely durable.
+Another hard disk option for one of the best USB flash drives, and this time the unique feature is that the LaCie Rugged USB-C's orange rubber casing makes it extremely durable.
 While flash drives don’t have any moving parts, and can survive even severe drops, a hard disk (when powered on) is far more fragile.
 Drop your laptop while files are copying to a hard disk and there is a real risk the disk could be destroyed and your data lost.

 Lacie’s rugged design apparently can withstand a 1-ton car, is resistant to rain (other versions are fully water and dust resistant) and can handle a drop of up to 1.2 meters.